The Top 8 Appcues Competitors of All Time [In-Depth Guide]

 It’s also very simple and easy to use, and so is particularly suited to early-stage startups.

-As far as Appcues competitors go, Intercom’s Product Tours isn’t the strongest and most developed.
+As far as Appcues alternatives go, Intercom’s Product Tours isn’t the strongest and most developed.
 It has limited functionality when it comes to user onboarding.

 That being said, Intercom shines when it comes to their customer messaging platform.
 If you’re wanting to use that, then Product Tours may be the easiest solution so you can kill two birds with one stone.

-UserIQ has established itself as one of the best Appcues competitors, mostly because of the in-depth analytics it offers.
+UserIQ has established itself as one of the best Appcues alternatives, mostly because of the in-depth analytics it offers.

 Much like Pendo (which we cover here), UserIQ prides itself on providing key insights with the data you collect.
 It enables you to track how your users are engaging with your product, and measures customer health scores.
 This provides you with the information you need to improve your UX.